-2) Academic Plan (signed by you and your academic advisor)
+2) Academic Plan (signed by you and your Navigator)

 a) This form will be used as the basis of your academic plan for future enrollment.
-It is critical that you discuss with your academic advisor your educational goals and develop a comprehensive academic success plan.
+It is critical that you discuss with your Navigator your educational goals and develop a comprehensive academic success plan.